 About 11 million Americans currently have age-related macular degeneration, and it’s the most common cause of irreversible blindness in men and women over 50.
 It’s important to know that macular degeneration is manageable with help from Anu Patel, MD, the retinal specialist at Retina Institute of Michigan.
-Call the office in Bingham Farms, Michigan, or use the online scheduler to book your appointment today.
+Call the office in Bingham Farms or send us a message through our website.

 Macular degeneration is an eye disease in which your macula, the middle of the light-sensing retina at the back of your eye, is damaged.
 The macula is responsible for fine details in your central vision but doesn’t affect your peripheral vision at all.

 Macular degeneration can cause spotty or blurry vision, and it’s one of the most common causes of vision loss in men and women after the age of 50.
 As you age, your risk for macular degeneration rises.

 There are two main forms, dry and wet.